2015–16 Michigan State Spartans men's basketball team

 The 2015–16 Michigan State Spartans men's basketball team represented Michigan State University in the 2015–16 NCAA Division I men's basketball season.
 The Spartans, led by 21st-year head coach Tom Izzo, played their home games at the Breslin Center and were members of the Big Ten Conference.
 They finished the season 29–6, 13–5 in Big Ten play to finish in second place.
 They defeated Ohio State, Maryland, and Purdue to win the Big Ten tournament.
 As a result, they received the conference's automatic bid to the NCAA tournament, their 19th straight NCAA tournament appearance.
-As the No. 2 seed in the Midwest region, they were upset by No. 15 seed Middle Tennessee in what is considered to be one of the biggest upsets in NCAA tournament history.
+As the No. 2 seed in the Midwest region, they were upset by No. 15 seed Middle Tennessee in what was, at the time, considered to be one of the biggest upsets in NCAA tournament history.

 Previous season

 The Spartans finished the 2014–15 season 27–12, 12–6 in Big Ten play to finish in third place.
 They received an at-large bid as the No. 7 seed in the NCAA tournament, their 18th straight trip to the tournament.
 The Spartans advanced to the Final Four, their seventh trip to the Final Four under Tom Izzo, before losing to eventual National Champion, Duke.